lulab/OligoFormer/README.md

 ## Overview

 Gene silencing through RNA interference (RNAi) has emerged as a powerful tool for studying gene function and developing therapeutics[1].
 Small interfering RNA (siRNA) molecules play a crucial role in RNAi by targeting specific mRNA sequences for degradation.
 Identifying highly efficient siRNA molecules is essential for successful gene silencing experiments and therapeutic applications.

-OligoFormer is built on the transformer architecture[2], a state-of-the-art deep learning model that has revolutionized various natural language processing tasks.
-By adapting the transformer model for siRNA design, OligoFormer can effectively capture sequence features and learn complex patterns associated with siRNA efficacy.
+Built on the transformer architecture[2],  OligoFormer can capture multi-dimensional features and learn complex patterns of siRNA-mRNA interactions for siRNA efficacy prediction.

 ## Features